netkv/pkgs/README.md

 # scriptpkg

-**new repos without need of bash and basic support of deps and meta packages coming soon, test tesing repo and see**

-**spkg now uses curl instead of wget, might add support for both later**

-**!!!If you installed spkg before 10/10 2020 reinstall it, due to config changes it wont work anymore, (remove spkg folder in .config and spkg file in directory where you installed spkg and install again!!!**

 A script package manager to update remove and install shell scripts (and appimages, and dotfiles and any file now) and make installing and updating them easier.

 **Where does it works?**